-The fabulous seven-foot Mason Hamlin piano sits in the living room, waiting for artists like Mark Flugge to bring out its warm and beautiful sound.
-After a post-jazz festival session, Wes “Warmdaddy” Anderson said, “I LOVE this room!”
+The fabulous seven-foot Mason Hamlin piano sits in the living room, waiting for artists like Dave DeWitt and Joe Hunter to bring out its warm and beautiful sound.
+After a post-jazz festival session, Wess “Warmdaddy” Anderson said, “I LOVE this room!”

 The combined first-floor space seats about fifty people with overflow in the dining room (home to the English pub bar familiar to denizens of the Firehouse).
 Every event is BYOB, with free snacks, desserts, soft drinks and coffee furnished by your hostess.
 BYO goodies too, if you want to contribute to the munchies.
 And by all means, bring your own children: The atmosphere is family-style and welcoming.